Board Meeting August 2023

 • Roy Saba’s monthly water report was received.

-Consideration of Items removed from Consent Agenda and Water Manager Discussions:
+Consideration of Items removed from Consent Agenda:

 Architectural Review Authority: